MicahKimel/ReactNativeProject/README.md

 - customize graphing workouts
     - build date quick filter for graphing
     - build ability to toggle things on and off graph

+- When making live remember to delete SSL override